 As President and CEO, Mr. Girling must instead meet our CEO share ownership requirement which is five times his base salary.
-Mr. Girling meets these ownership requirements (see page 83 for details).
+Mr. Girling meets these ownership requirements (see page 77 for details).

-As of February 23, 2016, all but one of our directors meet the share ownership requirements.
-Ms. Salomone does not meet the requirements, but has five years from the date she was appointed to meet the director share ownership requirements as described on page 35.
+As of February 28, 2017, all but three of our directors meet the share ownership requirements, as do most of our directors who have served for fewer than five years.
+Mr. Crétier, Ms. Salomone and Dr. Samarasekera each have five years from the date they were appointed to meet the director share ownership requirements: